 Librettist and lyricist.
 Theatrical game-changer.
 Humanitarian.

 Oscar Greeley Clendenning Hammerstein II was born on July 12, 1895 in New York City.
-Oscar studied at Columbia Law School, but left for the theatre, where he collaborated with various composers including Richard Rodgers to create Oklahoma!, Carousel, South Pacific, The King & I and The Sound of Music.
+Oscar studied at Columbia Law School, but left for the theatre, where he collaborated with various composers including Richard Rodgers to create many of the world's best-loved musicals such as Oklahoma!, Carousel, South Pacific, The King & I and The Sound of Music.
 Over his illustrious career, Hammerstein contributed lyrics to more than 800 songs that have continued to reverberate around the world for generations.

 1. IBDB.com 2.
 PBS.org, 3.
 Forbes.com 4.
 Michenerartmuseum.org 5.
 Pearlsbuck.org